Genital Warts in Emergency Medicine Medication

 Podophyllum resin (Podocon-25, Podo-Ben-25, Podofin)

-Powdered mixture of resins removed from the May apple (mandrake) (Podophyllum peltatum linne).
-Cytotoxic agent used topically to treat genital warts.
+Podophyllum resin is a powdered mixture of resins removed from the May apple (mandrake) (Podophyllum peltatum linne).
+It is cytotoxic agent used topically to treat genital warts.
 Arrests mitosis in metaphase, an effect it shares with other cytotoxic agents (eg, vinca alkaloids).
 Podophyllotoxin is the active agent, and its strength varies with the type of podophyllum resin used.
-American podophyllum contains a fourth the amount of Indian source.
+American podophyllum contains a fourth the amount of Indian sources.
 A cure rate of 20-50% can be expected if used as a single agent.
 Clearance rates are much higher if cryotherapy is used simultaneously.

 Podofilox (Condylox)

-Topical antimitotic that can be chemically synthesized or purified from plant families Coniferae and Berberidaceae (eg, species of Juniperus and Podophyllum).
+Podofilox is a topical antimitotic that can be chemically synthesized or purified from plant families Coniferae and Berberidaceae (eg, species of Juniperus and Podophyllum).
 Treatment of anogenital warts results in necrosis of visible wart tissue.
-Exact mechanism of action is unknown.
+The exact mechanism of action is unknown.
 Genital warts are epidemiologically associated with cervical carcinoma.
 Slightly higher cure rates can be expected with podofilox than with podophyllin.
 Additionally, this agent is useful for prophylaxis.

-Cauterizes skin, keratin, and other tissues.
-Although caustic, causes less local irritation and systemic toxicity than other agents in the same class.
-However, response is often incomplete and recurrences are frequent.
+Trichloroacetic acid topical cauterizes skin, keratin, and other tissues.
+Although caustic, it causes less local irritation and systemic toxicity than other agents in the same class.
+However, the response is often incomplete and recurrences are frequent.

 5-Fluorouracil (Efudex, Fluoroplex)